nantrinh/web_quiz_engine/README.md

 ### Create a quiz

-`http POST http://localhost:8080/api/quizzes title="The Java Logo" text="What is depicted on the Java logo?" options='["Robot","Tea leaf","Cup of coffee","Bug"]' answer=2`
+`http POST http://localhost:8080/api/quizzes title="Food" text="Which food does not start with the letter P?" options:='["Pizza","Pasta","Paneer","Burger"]' answer=3`

 returns

 ```
 {
   "id": 1,
-  "title": "The Java Logo",
+  "title": "Food",
-  "text": "What is depicted on the Java logo?",
+  "text": "Which food does not start with the letter P?",
-  "options": ["Robot","Tea leaf","Cup of coffee","Bug"],
+  "options": ["Pizza","Pasta","Paneer","Burger"],
-  "answer": 2
+  "answer": 3
 }
 ```